-- At this point, Dr. King will take the time to explain your diagnosis to you and present an individualized treatment plan.
+- At this point, the doctor will take the time to explain your diagnosis to you and present an individualized treatment plan.
 Treatment plans may include any combination of chiropractic adjustments, massage, trigger point release, stretching, Graston Technique® , physical therapy modalities, rehabilitative exercises, lifestyle modifications, diet advice, or supplementation.
 Treatment frequency will also be discussed.
 This varies widely from patient to patient depending on age, lifestyle, general health, and the nature of the problem.

 - If you have no contraindications to chiropractic care, you can expect to be treated at the first visit.
 If X-rays or MRIs are required, treatment may be delayed until the results are in.

 - If your condition requires care that lies outside the scope of chiropractic care, you will be referred to the appropriate healthcare professional.

 Once your problem has resolved, we will recommend a maintenance program of chiropractic care.
 Just like it is important to change the oil in your car every 3000 miles and get your teeth cleaned every six months, it is a good idea to get adjusted periodically to maintain optimal functioning and prevent injuries.
 Depending on age, health status, and lifestyle factors, some people only need to be adjusted a few times per year, while others need to come in once per month.